peering-manager/peering-manager/docs/configuration/required-parameters.md

 }
 ```

+!!! note
     It is possible to use Sentinel for only one database and not the other.

 ---